justinherman42/Data_Science_Projects/R/General_Data_manipulation/Readme.md

-+ In this file I take in several different csv and excel files, join them together and conduct some visual analysis.
++ In this file I take in several different csv and excel files, join them together, and conduct some visual analysis.
 + This was a very early project in my R development